MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     GitHub Copilot should identify:

-    - Sequential email content generation with blocking operations
+    - Sequential email content generation with blocking operations.
-    - Individual product lookups within email templates
+    - Individual product lookups within email templates.
-    - Synchronous validation operations
+    - Synchronous validation operations.
-    - Missing parallelization opportunities for multiple recipients
+    - Missing parallelization opportunities for multiple recipients.

 By using GitHub Copilot's analytical capabilities, you've identified the main performance bottlenecks in the ContosoOnlineStore application.
 The analysis provides a roadmap for optimization efforts, focusing on algorithmic improvements, caching strategies, and asynchronous processing patterns.

 ### Refactor performance-critical code using GitHub Copilot Chat (Agent mode)

+GitHub Copilot's Agent mode provides an autonomous agent that assists with programming tasks.
+Developers assign high-level tasks and then start an agentic code editing session to accomplish the task.
+In agent mode, Copilot autonomously plans the work needed and determines the relevant files and context.
+The agent can make changes to your code, run tests, and even deploy your application.

-GitHub Copilot Chat's Agent mode enables collaborative code refactoring where you can request specific code changes and improvements.
-In Agent mode, Copilot can generate optimized code implementations, suggest architectural improvements, and help implement performance enhancements.
+In Agent mode, GitHub Copilot can generate optimized code implementations, suggest architectural improvements, and help implement performance enhancements.

 In this task, you'll use GitHub Copilot Agent mode to systematically address the performance bottlenecks identified in the previous task.